How Many Gallons Is 1.5 Liters

 1. 5 liters × 0.219969 gallons/liter = 0.329953 gallons

 4. Round the result: Again, round the result to the desired precision.
-For instance, rounding to three decimal places gives 0.330 gallons.
+To give you an idea, rounding to three decimal places gives 0.330 gallons.

 Practical Examples